-To make wings, cut out oval shapes using the smallest oval cutter from with the Wilton set.
+To make wings, cut out oval shapes using the smallest cutter from Wilton's oval cutter set.

 Brush some water on the sides and stick these ovals there.

-Use a knife to make jagged edges near the top of this egg shell.
+Use a knife to cut out jagged edges near the top of this egg shell.